North Dakota Prenuptial Agreement

 1. Are prenuptial agreements enforceable in North Dakota?

 Yes.
 North Dakota enforces prenuptial agreements under the Uniform Premarital and Marital Agreements Act (UPMAA), codified at N.D.C.C. ch.
 14-03.2, effective August 1, 2013.
-North Dakota and Colorado are the only two states to have adopted UPMAA, and the statute creates one of the most pro-enforcement frameworks in the country.
+North Dakota and Colorado are the only two states to have adopted UPMAA.
+The statute creates one of the most pro-enforcement frameworks in the country: unconscionability is assessed only at signing (not at divorce), and the challenging party bears the burden of proving a specific statutory defect.

 2. How much does a prenup cost in North Dakota?